 The Tambopata National Reserve (TNR) covers an area of 274,690 hectares and borders the Bahuaja-Sonene National Park, forming a protected area of 1091416 hectares.

-is situated on the banks of the Tambopata River in the heart of the Tambopata National Reserve (TNR).
-The remoteness and tranquility of our lodge make for a richly rewarding visit to the rainforest.
-But, with a location just four hours from Cusco (a thirty-minute commercial flight, transfer to the river port and a three-hour boat ride to the lodge), our Eco-Lodge is one of the most accessible rainforest destinations in Latin America
+The Ecolodge is situated on the banks of the Tambopata River in the heart of the Tambopata National Reserve (TNR): The remoteness and tranquility of the lodge make for a richly rewarding visit to the rainforest.
+But, with a location just four hours from Cusco (a thirty-minute commercial flight, transfer to the river port and a three-hour boat ride to the lodge), our Ecolodge is one of the most accessible rainforest destinations in Latin America

 We will get up at dawn to observe the birds as they arrive at the clay lick.
 A macaw clay-lick in the first few hours after dawn must be seen to be believed.
 After the first few rays of the morning sun begin to hit the eroded riverbank cliff face, hundreds of parrots and macaws belonging to ten or more species arrive and alight in nearby trees.
 They arrive in discrete pairs or in flocks hundreds strong, depending on the species.
 Then, with a flapping of wings and ear-splitting squawks, they begin landing on the face of the cliff to consume small portions of the clay.
 Generally the smaller parrot species (Dusky-headed parakeets, Mealy parrots, Blue-headed parrots, Orange-cheeked parrots) descend first, followed by the larger macaws (Blue and yellow macaw, Scarlet macaw, Red and Green macaw, Blue-headed macaw, Chestnut-fronted macaw, Red-bellied macaw).
 Continuing the itinerary we will hike along the trail system of the area.

-CUSCO You will have the day free to relax and get used to the altitude (3, 400 metres) or explore the historic centre on foot.
+CUSCO You will have the day free to relax and get used to the altitude (3, 400 meters) or explore the historic center on foot.
 The evening can be spent enjoying the fine local Novo Andean cuisine and an evening folkloric show.

 After a free morning, the afternoon city tour will introduce us to the sights of Cusco, visiting the cathedral, the Inca Temple of the Sun, Saqsaywaman with its monolithic walls built from stones that weigh up to 130 tons each, Qenqo, Puka Pukara and Tambomachay.